symbol/symbol-docs/source/concepts/mosaic.rst

     * Supply: The amount of mosaic in circulation.
 The creator can specify an initial supply of mosaics when creating the definition.
 The initial supply must be in the range of 0 and 9,000,000,000.

-    * Supply mutable: The creator can choose between a definition that allows a mosaic supply change at a later point or a **immutable** supply.
-In the first case the creator is only allowed to decrease the supply within the limits of mosaics owned.
+    * Supply mutable: The creator can choose between a definition that allows a mosaic supply to change at a later point or an **immutable** supply.
+In the first case, the creator is only allowed to decrease the supply within the limits of mosaics owned.

-    * Transferability: The creator can choose if the mosaic can be transferred to and from arbitrary accounts, or only allowing itself to be the recipient once transferred.
+    * Transferability: The creator can choose whether the mosaic can be transferred to and from arbitrary accounts, or only allowing him/herself to be the recipient once transferred.

 .. _mosaic-supply-change-transaction: